koordinator-sh/koordinator/docs/proposals/scheduling/20250611-networktopology-aware-scheduling.md

     network.topology.nvidia.com/datacenter: s3
 ```

 Then, the cluster administrator needs to configure a CR to tell Koord-Scheduler how to build topological relationships based on `NodeLabel`.
-Taking the topological modeling of [topograph](https://github.com/NVIDIA/topograph/blob/main/docs/k8s.md) as an example, the `ClusterNetwork Topology` hierarchy can be configured as follows:
+Taking the topological modeling of [topograph](https://github.com/NVIDIA/topograph/blob/main/docs/k8s.md) as an example, the `ClusterNetworkTopology` hierarchy can be configured as follows:

 ```yaml
 apiVersion: scheduling.koordinator.sh/v1alpha1